Zhenye-Na/blog/_posts/2018-06-17-bitCount-in-C.md

 B[4] = 0x0000FFFF = 00000000 00000000 11111111 11111111
 ```

-We can adjust the method for larger integer sizes by continuing with the patterns for the Binary Magic Numbers, B and S. If there are k bits, then we need the arrays S and B to be ceil(lg(k)) elements long, and we must compute the same number of expressions for c as S or B are long.
-For a 32-bit v, 16 operations are used.
+We can adjust the method for larger integer sizes by continuing with the patterns for the *_Binary Magic Numbers_*, `B` and `S`.
+If there are `k` bits, then we need the arrays `S` and `B` to be `ceil(lg(k))` elements long, and we must compute the same number of expressions for c as S or B are long.
+For a 32-bit `v`, 16 operations are used.

-The best method for counting bits in a 32-bit integer v is the following:
+The best method for counting bits in a 32-bit integer `v` is the following:

 ```c
 v = v - ((v >> 1) & 0x55555555);                    // reuse input as temporary